nhsconnect/FHIR-ePMA-Implementation/pages/explore/explore_overview.md

 ### One-off Medication Request

 A request for medication for a given patient.
-Each request shall be for one medication.
-The structured dosage instruction shall specify the administration requirement, e.g. "50mg daily with food" (represented in a structured and machine readable set of FHIR elements).
+Each request shall be for one medication treatment or course.
+The structured dosage instruction shall specify the administration requirement, e.g. "50mg daily with food" and any time or dosing bounds, e.g. "for 7 days", all represented in the structured and machine readable FHIR [**dosage**](develop_medicationrequest.html#dosageinstruction) structure.

-Most ePMA medication requests are deemed to be on-going unless specifically stated within the dosage instruction with time or dose bounds.
-Where no end criteria are specified within the dosage instruction the hospital pharmacy will typically dispense a quantity of medication as per their local agreed best practice.
-For example, sufficient medication for 7 days.
+Most ePMA medication requests are deemed to be on-going unless specifically stated within the dosage instruction with date, time or dose bounds.
+Where no end criteria is specified the hospital pharmacy will typically dispense a quantity of medication as per their local agreed best practice.
+For example, sufficient medication for a given number of days, depending on how frequently the ward and pharmacy want to re-order medication.
 When more medication is required, a re-fill medication request is submitted.

 ### Re-fill or Re-order Medication Request

-When a patient requires a re-fill or re-order of the same medication as previously ordered and dispensed then this is typically known as a re-fill order.
+When a patient requires a re-fill or re-order of the same medication as previously ordered then this is typically known as a "re-fill" order.

-For a minimum viable product (MVP) implementation it is recommended to reference a previous MedicationRequest using the **priorPrescription**.
-This can either reference the last MedicationRequest or the first MedicationRequest, and the choice can be a local implementation decision.
+For a minimum viable product (MVP) implementation it is recommended to reference a previous MedicationRequest using the [**priorPrescription**](develop_medicationrequest.html#priorprescription) element.
+This can either reference the last MedicationRequest or the first MedicationRequest.
+This choice can be a local implementation decision.

 Elements within the re-fill MedicationRequest that will differ from any previous order shall be;
-- **authoredOn** shall be the date/time of the re-fill request
+- [**authoredOn**](develop_medicationrequest.html#authoredon) shall be the date/time of the re-fill request
-- **requster** shall be the prescribing clinician, that may be a different clinician to who original ordered the medication
+- [**requster**](develop_medicationrequest.html#requester) shall be the prescribing clinician, that may be a different clinician to who original ordered the medication

 The **dosage** could be different in a re-fill order for the same medication.

 Dosage changes that do not affect the pharmacy dispensing process can be implemented as re-fills.
 For example a change in administration timing, e.g. from morning to evening.

-Dosage changes that do change the pharmacy dispensing process can be implemented as re-fills but it is recommended that the **supportingInformation** element is populated with clear instructions to the pharmacist for the nature of the change.
-For example, if changing from an oral solid to an oral liquid, then include free-text within **supportingInformation** entered by the ePMA user, e.g. "please note change from solid or liquid".
+Dosage changes that do change the pharmacy dispensing process can be implemented as re-fills but it is recommended that the [**note**](develop_medicationrequest.html#note) element is populated with clear instructions to the pharmacist for the nature of the change.
+For example, if changing from an oral solid to an oral liquid, then include this within a **note** entered by the ePMA user, e.g. "please note change from solid or liquid".